 The Hampton Inn & Suites Downtown is a more casual, and still centrally-located base for a Richmond stay.
 The hotel opened in 2016 in a former office tower that also houses a new Homewood Suites.
 Our corner room was spacious, bright, and very comfortable with a king-size bed, large desk, couch, and expansive windows offering excellent views of the city.

-The two hotel lobbies are only a floor apart so make sure you know which one holds your reservation.
+The lobby area includes plenty of seating and a breakfast area.
+Be sure to enjoy a cocktail and impressive city and river views at the rooftop bar.
 The Hampton Inn & Suites location was perfect for all of our exploring, and the comfy quiet room let us recharge for the next day's wanderings.

 Find more Richmond VA attractions and activities at the Visit Richmond website and follow them on Facebook for the latest Richmond events and news.
-For another take on places to visit in Richmond, read 8 Great Things to Do in Richmond Virginia on McCool Travel.